-Thanks to our generous donors Connect Africa Vocational Institute opened with its inaugural class in February 2018!
+Thanks to our generous donors Connect Africa Vocational Institute opened with an inaugural class of 20 students in 2018.
+In 2019 our program has grown to 54 students!
 With valuable job skills our graduates are able to earn a meaningful income - now that’s economic opportunity!

 Soon-to-be tailors learn fashion and design.
 Graduates are able to sew school uniforms, alter readily available second-hand clothing and create original clothing designs of fine attire.

 Eager cooks learn recipe development, menu planning, good sanitary practices, food service and safety; allowing them to secure employment in restaurants, hotels, school dining halls and construction site canteens.